jufab/graphql-grpc-helidon/README.md

 ## Conclusion

-GraphQL and gRPC offer a same approach : use a schema and generate resources from description.
+GraphQL and gRPC offer a same approach : to use a schema and to generate resources from description.

 GraphQL is an HTTP protocol with schema definition.
-So you can access to this resource with any language who accept HTTP request.
+So you can access to this resource with any language who accepts HTTP request.

 gRPC communicates over his protocol (HTTP/2) and you need to generate your service from the protobuf.

 In my opinion :

-- GraphQL must be better for external exposition like for mobile, open API, surely other case.
+- GraphQL may be better for external exposition like for mobile, open API, surely other case.
-- gRPC must be better for internal communication like in cloud, with defined client, in K8s Cluster, in information system...
+- gRPC may be better for internal communication like in cloud, with defined client, in K8s Cluster, in information system...

 Of course, it can depend on your use.
 Maybe this article can help you to choose.